arwidcool/Solder-Plate/README.md

-# Solder Plate and Controller
+# Solder Plate Controller with Detachable Hotplate

 This repository contains the source code and design files for a Solder Plate Controller and detachable hotplate.
 Processor used is ATmega4809 and is based on the work of DerSpatz: https://github.com/DerSpatz/PCB-reflow-solder-heat-plate